Federal tax law

 Payment options.
 The department accepts payment of tax by debit card, credit card, check, and money order.
 See the General Information page for information and instructions.

 Direct deposit.
 Instead of receiving your refund check in the mail, you may have your refund deposited directly into your account at a bank, credit union, or other financial institution.
-See page 15.
+See the General information page.
 You can also have your refund deposited directly into an Oregon 529 college savings network account.
 You may choose up to four accounts.
 See our full-year and part-year/nonresident booklets for more information.

 Filling in codes.
 See our list of numeric codes to be used on the “Other additions,” “Other subtractions,” and/or “Other credits” lines on our forms.
 Returns cannot be processed without a valid numeric code entered in the appropriate box.
 Incorrect codes could cause a delay in processing.
 See the appendix for a list of current codes.